-- Understand the basics of human-computer interaction and the user-centered development process.

-- Know the characteristics, tools and methodologies of front-end web development. - Know different technologies for the development of applications with interaction with the user. - Know and apply the MVC design pattern for the development of interactive applications.
+- Understand the basics of human-computer interaction and the user-centered development process. - Know the characteristics, tools and methodologies of front-end web development. - To learn about different technologies for the development of applications with interaction with the user. - Know and apply the MVC design pattern for the development of interactive applications.